johnamdickson/portfolio-project-1/README.md

 ## UX
 ### Site Goals
-The goal of Learn to Crochet is to a resource which educates users about crochet and offers tips on how to get started along with an optional sign up page.
+The goal of Learn to Crochet is to create a resource which educates users about crochet and offers tips on how to get started along with an optional sign up page.
 ### User Stories
 - As a user:
   - I want to learn how to crochet.